The Edinburgh Tattoo is a Spectacular Event at Edinburgh Castle:

 Normal performances of the Military Tattoo are timed to allow an appreciation of Edinburgh Castle silhouetted against the post-sunset light.
 And when it gets darker, the Castle is lit in different colours, creating quite a spectacle.

 At the end of the evening, when the lone piper plays Amazing Grace from the top of the Castle, it’s guaranteed to make you break out in goosebumps.
-The Tattoo is very entertaining and well worth the experience.If you think of anything I left out of this post, please feel free to put that on the comment.
+The Tattoo is very entertaining and well worth the experience.Please take a moment to comment below.